aws/aws-sdk-rails/README.md

 job_class, provider_job_id, queue_name, priority, arguments, executions, exception_executions, locale, timezone, enqueued_at
 ```

 Note that `job_id` is NOT included in deduplication keys because it is unique for each initialization of the job, and the run-once behavior must be guaranteed for ActiveJob retries.
+Even without setting job_id, it is implicitly excluded from deduplication keys.

 #### Message Group IDs